Salvador-ON/Cooking-Recipes/README.md

 https://github.com/Salvador-ON/Cooking-Recipes/archive/master.zip
 ```

 To start the app.
-You need to have installed node.js and npm [Check here](https://www.npmjs.com/get-npm)
+You need to have installed node.js and npm.
+[Check here](https://www.npmjs.com/get-npm)

 Then go to the folder at the terminal an run